zest-it logo

 This method is ideal, especially when working outside, when the whole of the painting is completed in situ.

-You do need to make definite decisions about the work, before you start and as it progresses.
 All the elements of the painting have to be mentally handled at the same time, with regard to tone, composition, shape, form and colour, etc. Because you are not waiting for paint to dry, which allows you thinking time, you need to know your materials and techniques well before you start.
-You can just plan the painting in your mind but doing a sketch or drawing before starting the work can be very helpful.

 Copyright© Jacqui Blackman 1999